CasillasAlba/Machine-Failures-Dataset/README.md

 ![chi7](Pics/R_correlacion.PNG)

   We can see that all the attributes provide us information.
 The values in the correlation matrix vary in a range of [-1,1].
-However, a high negative correlation demostrates a connection between two characteristics in the same way as a positive correlation.
+However, a high negative correlation demonstrates a connection between two characteristics in the same way as a positive correlation.

 ## Balance the dataset

   Referring to the exploratory data analysis of the factor variables, we noticed that the 'Failure' variable is really imbalanced.

-  There is 8699 predictions where the machine doesn't fail and otherwise there is only 81 times where the machine fails.
+  There are 8699 predictions where the machine doesn't fail, otherwise there are only 81 times where the machine fails.
 In consecuense, we take the risk that our model will 'accommodate' and predict always a 'No'.

-  To avoid is, we wel try to achieve and ideal balanced dataset using a undersampling technique.
+  To avoid this, we will try to achieve and ideal balanced dataset using a undersampling technique.
 The simplest undersampling technique involves randomly selecting from the majority class and deleting them from the dataset.

 ## Undersampling dataset